LaurentVeyssier/Minimize-Energy-consumption-with-Deep-Learning-model/README.md

 Q-Learning is based on Bellman equations which are at the root of Reinforcement Learning.

 # Description
 The project aims to reduce energy consumption of an industrial installation.
 A deep learning optimization model is used and compared with the traditional integrated cooling system.
 The approach is inspired by the 40% reduction achieved at Google's data centers using DeepMind AI model.
+The project is part of Udemy' s Artificial Intelligence for Business module.

 In this scenario, there are two key assumptions:
 - The intrinsic temperature of a server is a function of the atmospheric temperature, the number of users on the server and the data transmission rate.
 The relationship is approximated by a linear combination of those 3 variables.
 Coefficients are estimated using regression analysis.